-A Confidentiality Agreement is a legal document that you can use to disclose confidential information to another party, while legally forbidding the other party from disclosing that information to any person or entity.
-This document is only enforceable if it is signed by you and the other party, therefore it is crucial that it is signed before you share any confidential information.
+A Confidentiality Agreement is a legal document that you can use to disclose private or sensitive information to another party, while legally forbidding the other receiving party from disclosing that information to any other person or entity.
+This document is only enforceable if it is signed by you and the other party.
+Due to this, it is crucial that this document is signed and dated before sharing or receiving the confidential information.